coralproject/talk/README.md

 docker run -d --name inbucket -p 2500:2500 -p 9000:9000 inbucket/inbucket
 ```

-You can then configure the email server on Talk by updating the Tenant with:
+You can then configure the email server on Coral by updating the Tenant with:

 ```js
 {